 1. Air

-It represents 20% of the score (minimum 0.0 / maximum 2.0).
-Take-off (10% of the total) and height and distance (another 10%) must be taken into account in this category.
-The takeoff refers to the way in which the jumper initiates the jump, extending the body just as he leaves the kicker.
-It is judged from the moment you enter the transition zone until the skis leave the springboard, it being important that the rotations do not begin until you have left it.
+This accounts for 20% of the score (minimum 0.0 / maximum 2.0).
+This category considers the take-off (10% of the total) and the height and distance (another 10%).
+The take-off refers to how the jumper initiates the jump, extending their body just as they leave the kicker.
+It is judged from the moment they enter the transition zone until the skis leave the ramp, with emphasis on ensuring rotations do not begin until after leaving the ramp.

 Discover your best weapons

-The height and distance is a product of the speed of entry into the jump and the strength of the takeoff.
-It must be evaluated according to the trajectory and landing point.
-The optimal landing point should be as far from the knoll as the jump is.
-Here we have some approximate measurements:
+The height and distance result from the speed at entry and the force of the take-off.
+These should be evaluated based on the trajectory and landing point.
+The optimal landing point should be as far from the knoll as the jump itself.
+Here are some approximate measurements:

-A jumper can receive the maximum points as long as he lands before the transition zone before the exit (outrun).
+A jumper can receive maximum points as long as they land before the transition zone leading to the outrun.

 Form.
-It represents 50% of the score (minimum 0.0 / maximum 5.0).
-The shape shows the position of the body, arms and legs in the air.
-It is the execution of the jump.
-It must be evaluated based on the precision of the execution (stretched body and economy of movements), balance, stability and coordination of the maneuver.
-It is judged from when the tails of the skis leave the kicker until the jumper touches the snow.
+This accounts for 50% of the score (minimum 0.0 / maximum 5.0).
+Form evaluates the position of the body, arms, and legs in the air—essentially, the execution of the jump.
+It is assessed based on precision (body extension and economy of movement), balance, stability, and coordination of the manoeuvre.
+Judging begins when the ski tails leave the kicker and ends when the jumper touches the snow.

-If the number of maneuvers is not completed, whether due to excess or defect, the competitor will not receive points (RNS = Receives No Score).
-The judges will divide the total score by the number of maneuvers, deducting points proportionally if any part of the jump is not performed.
-For example, if the jumper announces a Lay-Tuck (we will see later what this is) and executes a Lay-Lay, the maximum points he can receive in form will be 2.5 (50% of the total).
+If the number of manoeuvres is not completed, whether in excess or deficit, the competitor will receive no points (RNS = Receives No Score).
+Judges will divide the total score by the number of manoeuvres, deducting points proportionally if any part of the jump is not performed.
+For example, if the jumper announces a Lay-Tuck (we’ll explain this later) but executes a Lay-Lay, the maximum points they can receive for form will be 2.5 (50% of the total).

 Show everything you're worth